 However, 3D printing is known as a means of reducing costs because the material is additive rather than subtractive, which diminishes waste.

 In addition, the parts can be highly engineered and customized for a specific application.
 Fabrication takes place continuously and therefore the total cycle time of production is greatly reduced.

-Learn more about how GrabCAD Shop can save you money in our upcoming webinar.
-RSVP today!
+Learn more about how GrabCAD Shop can save you money in our on-demand webinar!